Skip to main content

 According to LeaderTreks, a youth ministry resource I have used personally throughout my career, defines youth ministry as a way to create meaningful relationships between adult Christian leaders and students for the purpose of helping those students grow in their relationship with God.

 At its heart, youth ministry isn’t about a Bible study or devotionals with teenagers or throwing together killer Wednesday night youth groups.
-The heart of youth ministry is building meaningful relationships with students and helping them become faithful followers of Jesus Christ.
+The heart of youth ministry is building meaningful relationships with students and helping them become faithful followers of Jesus Christ, who go on to train and disciple other new believers, thus carrying out the Great Commandment.

 How church leaders tackle the task of building these meaningful relationships in youth ministry is a different question altogether.
 So, let’s start by defining what a youth minister or youth leader does in order to facilitate the building of a youth group.